Trodelvy® (sacituzumab govitecan-hziy)

 An exploratory analysis with a later data cutoff date evaluated efficacy outcomes according to Trop-2 expression.
 Trop-2 membrane expression on archival tumor tissue was assessed with immunohistochemistry and expressed as an H-score of 0 to 300.
 Trop-2 expression was assessed for association with ORR and PFS.
 Clinical outcomes were evaluated in 184 patients with evaluable archival tissue.
 With a median Trop-2 H‑score of 178, outcomes were assessed in H-score groups of <178 and ≥178.
 To boost the numbers for subgroup analyses, Trop-2 subgroups from Cohorts A + B + C + D were combined to correlate with evaluated efficacy outcomes.

-In patients who received SG + CP, there was no correlation between Trop-2 expression and best percentage change in tumor size (Spearman correlation coefficient ρ=-0.01) or best overall response.
+In patients who received SG + PC, there was no correlation between Trop-2 expression and best percentage change in tumor size (Spearman correlation coefficient ρ=-0.01) or best overall response.
 Trop-2 expression ≥ median H-score resulted in numerically higher but not statistically significant PFS and ORR (Table 6).

 Table 6.
-EVOKE-02 Subanalysis of Trop-2 Status: Efficacy2
+EVOKE-02 Subanalysis: Efficacy by Trop-2 of Trop-2 Expression2

-Efficacy Outcomes | SG + CP | ||
+Efficacy Outcomes | SG + PC | ||

 Trop-2 H-Score <178 | Trop-2 H-Score ≥178 | ||